Raniconduh/cscroll/README.md

 * `/`: Search for a file in the current directory using a POSIX regex
 * `!`: Run a shell command ([see shell commands](#shell-commands))
 * `q`: Quit

+A mouse click will move the cursor to file that was clicked on.
+If the cursor was already on that file, it will be opened or cscroll will enter it if it is a directory.

 #### Options Prompt